peterzimon/docs-api/ghost-cli/ls.md

 ---
 title: "ls"
 date: "2018-10-01"
-meta_title: "CLI utilities: ls"
+meta_title: "Ghost-CLI utilities: ls - Documentation"
-meta_description: "List all Ghost sites and their status"
+meta_description: "Use this command to list all Ghost sites and their status using the Ghost-CLI tool.
+Read more in the official documentation."
 next:
   url: "/api/ghost-cli/run/"
   title: "Run"